tetris245/tetris245/README.md

 * Renamed the /b command as /btalk
 * Renamed the /gagtalk command as /gtalk
 * Added explaining messages to a few commands
+* Fixed the stand option in pose2 command